hpi-swa/smalltalkCI/README.md

-It is possible to run custom scripts before and after the loading and testing phases (`preLoading`, `postLoading`, `preTesting`, `postTesting`). smalltalkCI is able to *file in* single files, lists of files, and `SCICustomScript`s which can be used to only run certain scripts on certain platforms.
+It is possible to run custom scripts before and after the loading and testing phases (`preLoading`, `postLoading`, `preTesting`, `postTesting`). smalltalkCI can *file in* single files, lists of files, and `SCICustomScript`s which can be used to only run certain scripts on certain platforms.